 Look, it’s time to get over that old childhood grudge you’ve been carrying around against vegetables like turnips, celery root, and parsnips.
 (You know, the ones Mom would use as the gatekeepers to dessert?)
 As it turns out, these B-list veggies can actually help add a lot of intrigue to the profile of your predictable mashed potato game.
 Here, for example, turnips contribute a welcome peppery bite to the thick potato base, perfectly complementing the subtle sweetness of the pear.
 Get our Turnip and Pear Purée recipe.

 While butternut squash may be a familiar face at the traditional Turkey Day table, this globally-inspired rendition certainly strays from the norm.
 Crunchy pepitas, creamy tahini sauce, and the savory Middle Eastern spice blend za’atar give this silky purée offer the flavors of a well-traveled passport.
-Get the recipe.
+Get the Butternut Squash Mash with Za’atar, Pepitas, and Tahini recipe.

 Twice-baked potato, you have met your fall match.
 Thanksgiving is all about eating greedy, so how better to selfishly, shamelessly indulge than with a personal mashed potato-stuffed acorn squash boat doused in brown butter, bacon, and chives?
-Get the recipe.
+Get the Acorn Squash Mashed Potato Boats with Brown Butter, Bacon, and Chives recipe.

 Who says you have to wait for the dessert course to get your pumpkin fix?
 Here, sweet, creamy pumpkin purée combines with warming spices and umami-rich miso paste to dress up your standard standard mashed potato act with some real fall-inspired flair.
-Get the recipe.
+Get the Pumpkin Mashed Potatoes recipe.

 Instead of doing the usual side of roasted baby carrots thing (delicious though it may be), this holiday you ought to consider going with an easy, atypical carrot mash that celebrates texture and proves the formula is not just made for kids.
 Get our Carrot, Leek, and Parsley Mash recipe.

 For the uninitiated, this popular root vegetable (the tuber of a species of sunflower) basically tastes like a love child between a potato and an artichoke heart.
 Earthy, starchy, capable of achieving a kind of caramelized sweetness—they’re delicious and a perfect candidate for mashing.
 Here, they’re combined with Yukon gold potatoes for texture and apples for fruity sweetness to create a next-level turkey side dish.
-Get the recipe.
+Get the Jerusalem Artichoke and Apple Purée recipe.

-In case there are any brussels sprouts naysayers at the table, this mashified rendition has a creamy, butter-enriched texture and smoky bacon bits to add to its appeal.
-Get the recipe.
+In case there are any Brussels sprouts naysayers at the table, this mashified rendition has a creamy, butter-enriched texture and smoky bacon bits to add to its appeal.
+Get the Brussels Sprouts Mash recipe.